-These Quick White Beans with Tomatoes & Kale are made for cooler evenings when you want an easy weeknight dinner.
+These Quick One Pot White Beans are made for cooler evenings when you want an easy weeknight dinner.

 Made with simple ingredients, this recipe will keep you cozy and nourished.

-Onions & Garlic: Sautéed together to start building flavour at the beginning of cooking this recipe.
+Onions & Garlic: Yellow onion and minced garlic are sautéed together to start building flavour at the beginning of cooking this hearty dish.

-White beans: Small white beans like cannellini or navy, are delicious and nutritious, giving the dish it’s protein boost and cooks up in no time.
+White beans: Cans of beans like cannellini or navy are delicious and nutritious, giving the dish it’s protein boost and helps to cook up this recipe in no time.
+I used navy beans but use your favourite white bean or whatever type you can find.

 Diced tomatoes: A versatile staple, I like to use diced tomatoes for more texture to this brothy dish.